dominiksalvet/gim/INSTALLERS.md

 # Installers

-This file describes which installers (methods) can be used by Git projects to being installed or uninstalled using gim.
+This file describes essential installers (methods) that can be used by Git projects to being installed or uninstalled using gim.
 Those installers and their steps stated below are sorted in the same order as gim will be trying to perform them.
-Regardless of used installers, their execution **must not involve any user interaction**.
+Regardless of used installers, their execution under gim **must not involve any user interaction**.
 All file paths stated below are relative to a Git repository directory.

 ## Installation